openpolis/geojson-italy/README.md

 As administrative limits change continuously, the files are upgraded periodically, and refer to the **latest** administrative subdivisions, as published by [ISTAT](https://www.istat.it/) in [this permalink](https://www.istat.it/it/archivio/222527) (hoping it's actually a **permalink**).

-In the future, historical versions, year by year, will be published as branches.
+In the future, historical versions, year by year, will be published as tags.

 **Latest upgrade**: Jan 2019

 # Geojson files
 This files are **not simplified**, contains a large number of vectors, and can only contain one layer.
 They are compatible with almost all visualisers and applications can be used to integrate geographic information, almost as ubiquitously as shp files.

 The following files are available: